Wisconsin Czechs

 • Preservation of Czech traditional cooking through our collection of cookbooks

-Currently, the Wisconsin Czechs number 350 members.
-Members hail from 13 states and one member lives in Canada.
+Currently, the Wisconsin Czechs number 300 members.
+Members hail from 13 states, one member lives in the Czech Republic, and one member lives in Canada.

 Quarterly meetings during the year include the Masopust celebration (mardi gras) which is held on the Sunday before Ash Wednesday.
 A dinner, a dance and a parade of costumes are included in the program.